This Beer Train Takes You Into the Mountains on a Day-Long Beer Adventure

 Meanwhile, the brewers are still bringing beers right to your seat.
 "When you get to Cascade, the train stops and lets everyone off in a forest-y grove," Robbins continues.
 "It's the middle of the forest.
 You're not near anything except our tracks.
 Prior to that train arriving, we've already hauled up the caterers, the food, and the musicians."
 So at the mid-point of the trip, it's time for lunch, live music, and, of course, more beer.

 Since you're in Colorado, you can also rest assured that the lineup of brewers, though largely local to Durango, is a ridiculous list of ace breweries.
-BREW, Steamworks Brewing, Ska Brewing, Animas Brewing, and Carvers Brewing are the regulars since they're based right in Durango.
+BREW, Steamworks Brewing, Ska Brewing, Animas Brewing, and Carvers Brewing have been the regulars since they're based right in Durango.
+(Though, BREW is now closed.)
 In 2018, the line has additionally invited Four Peaks Brewing (Tempe, Arizona) and Left Hand Brewing (Longmont, Colorado) to join the trek.